jhaskinsjr/nebula/Documentation/Simulator_Scripts.md

     run
     shutdown

-The script is comprised of commands
+The script is comprised of commands:

     config A B C                    change configuration of service A field B to value C cycle                           print the cycle count to stdout register set A B                set register A to value B run                             begin execution
-    service A:B:C                   stage service A on machine B as a part of core C spawn                           execute all staged services
+    service A:B:C:D                 stage service A on machine B, connecting via SSH port C as a part of core D spawn                           execute all staged services
     state                           print launcher's state (i.e., variables, etc) to stdout shutdown                        send shutdown signal to services, exit launcher